Programs and services to keep families together

 - To find the service that is best for you call 1800 551 589

 - If you need an interpreter call the Telephone Interpreter Service 131 450

 - If you are deaf, hard of hearing or have a speech impairment, you can contact a free legal service through the National Relay Service (NRS) 1800 555 660 or relayservice.gov.au or National Relay Service (Speak and Listen) 1300 555 727

 More legal information and contact numbers in Legal matters and in Aboriginal and Torres Strait Islander communities.

-If you are unhappy with the way you are treated by FACS staff, or not satisfied with the way we are working with you and the child or young person in your care, see complaints and feedback.
+If you are unhappy with the way you are treated by DCj staff, or not satisfied with the way we are working with you and the child or young person in your care, see complaints and feedback.